iainhouston/bradford-abbas.uk/prod/README.md

 This step is run from the project directory.

-The vault and superuser "become" passwords are both identical; this password must reside in `~/.vaultpw` but you'll also be asked to enter it when running the provisionuing playbook next.
+The vault and superuser "become" passwords are both identical; this password must reside in `~/.vaultpw`.

 **Important** The origin of this Linux password is documented in `../prod/secrets.yml`.
 It is generated from `openssl passwd -1 <origin>`

-	     DRUPALVM_ENV=prod ansible-playbook library/provisioning/playbook.yml \
-	     --inventory-file=prod/inventory \
-	     --vault-password-file="~/.vaultpw" \
-	     --extra-vars="config_dir=$(pwd)/vm" \
-	     --skip-tags=test_only \
-	     --ask-become-pass
+`provisionLiveServer` is a utility script that will invoke an Ansible playbook that builds all the software on the Ubuntu Linux platform and install the Drupal PHP code and creates an empty SQL database.

+##Populating the Live Server with Content and Configuration settings

+The  utility script `populateProdData` will poulate the Live Server with data previously backed up from a Live Server OR exceptionally bootstrap data for a completely new website starting from scratch.

+TODO: create a starting SQL file for possible creation of other Parish Councils' websites from scratch.

+###Database Content
+The  utility script `populateProdData` requires `mostRecentLive.sql` as the source for the Drupal datbase content

+###Static Data Files

+The  utility script `populateProdData` requires a directory hierarchy at `./web/sites/default/files/` as the source of any static fiules to be uploaded to the Live Server

 ##Ensure postfix is working correctly